Dahliastar/PERSONAL-PORTFOLIO/README.md

 A clean, professional personal portfolio website showcasing Michelle Ndunge's background as a Software Engineer and Computer Science student.

+## Deployment Details

+The project is deployed on Vercel: (https://personal-portfolio-fawn-phi.vercel.app/)

 ## Features

 - **Responsive Design**: Clean and professional layout optimized for various screen sizes